Unreal Editor for Fortnite

+Unreal Editor for Fortnite (UEFN) is a game development studio that was designed and developed by Epic Games, as an upgrade to Fortnite Creative.
+It integrates the functionalities of modern Unreal Editor versions with aspects of its predecessor Fortnite Creative.
+UEFN and also supports programming with Verse, giving creators the ability to build advanced games for Fortnite's Metaverse.

 Overview

-With a GUI almost identical to that of Unreal Engine, UEFN gives developers a familiar interface and tooling.
-It differs from Unreal Engine by allowing users to enter a live edit session, where other collaborators can load into the project via Fortnite and participate in development via the Fortnite Creative toolset.
-Changes made in the edit session by collaborators are automatically updated in UEFN, although changes made in UEFN must be pushed through the content service- a process that takes anywhere from thirty seconds, to several minutes depending on server availability and the hardware of the host.
-The most prominent feature is implementation of the Verse programming language to interact and interface with players, objects, game logic, and the spatial environment.
-The addition of Verse is the first time developers have had scripting ability, and has allowed for far more robust and unique experiences to be created than the Fortnite Creative toolset allowed.
-To the surprise of many, Epic chose not to include its visual scripting platform 'Blueprints' that is widely used in Unreal Engine.
-Amongst the Fortnite community, projects made with UEFN are referred to as 'Creative 2.0' while projects created in the former are considered 'Creative 1.0'.
-With the release of UEFN, Epic also launched its Island Creator program in addition to the previous Support-A-Creator program, both creator programs allow developers to benefit financially from their creations through different methods- most of which, are not publicly disclosed as a precaution for abuse.
-Dubbed by Epic as the Creator Economy, the Island Creator program follows a similar model of its sandbox competitors Roblox, and Minecraft.
-As with other social media communities that allow user monetization, the Island Creator program has been financially successful due to the success of their projects.
-The ecosystem has caught the attention of prominent AAA game developers.
+UEFN has a GUI similar to that of Unreal Engine.
+It differs by allowing users to enter a live edit session, where game developers can playtest the project in Creative 1.0 simultaneously while editing via UEFN.
+Developers can use Creative 1.0's tools to move objects in the playtest and make simple changes, while also having the ability to live edit their game with UEFN, with changes being applied to the playtest in real time; changes made in the edit session by collaborators are automatically updated in UEFN, although changes made in UEFN must be pushed through the content service - a process that takes anywhere from thirty seconds, to several minutes depending on server availability and the hardware of the host.
+The most prominent feature is implementation of the Verse programming language to allow programming for players, objects, game logic, and the spatial environment.
+The addition of Verse gives Fortnite developers scripting ability, and has allowed for far more robust, advanced and unique experiences to be created in Fortnite.
+Verse is currently the only scripting method in UEFN.
+Amongst the Fortnite community, projects made with UEFN are referred to as 'Creative 2.0' while projects created in the original Creative gamemode are considered 'Creative 1.0'.

 Features

-Many features in UEFN added capabilities for developers that were not possible in Fortnite Creative, or if they were possible, often had many problems.
-The logic, and event binding required to create complex games in Creative 1.0 can quickly become a programmatical disaster, for many reasons: lack of scripting ability, gamepad-centric user interface, lack of an outliner, lack of an 'Undo' or 'CTRL-Z' action, inefficient methods for naming actors and objects, and other platform instability bugs.
-There are new tools, as well as Unreal Engine tools available to use in UEFN that supersede development work flows in Creative 1.0.